ghrcdaac/GHRC-Discover-Granules/README.md

 As of v3.0.0 the module supports three database configurations though the `db_type` terraform variable.

 If migrating to v3.0.0+ bear in mind that the SQLite database that currently exists will not automatically be migrated to postgresql if you wish to use that configuration.
-Additioinally if an EFS mount was configured specifically to hold the SQLite database and it is no longer needed be sure to delete the infrastructure as it can accumulate costs storing unused files.
+Additionally if an EFS mount was configured specifically to hold the SQLite database and it is no longer needed then be sure to delete the infrastructure as it can accumulate costs storing unused files.
 ### AWS RDS Aurora-Postgresql: `db_type="postgresql"`
 An RDS instance will be created exclusively for this module.
 Much of the parameters are configurable through terraform variables so that the deployment can be customized as needed.
 This deployment offers the most flexibility as it is still